shimmeringbee/shimmeringbee.io/content/docs/introduction.md

 ## What can it do?

 At the moment early development is underway, much ground work has been done in order to provide a foundation to interact with Zigbee devices.
-The consume style bridge or gateway does not yet exist, however is due to be started in the near future.
+The consumer style controller does not yet exist, however is due to be started in the near future.

 ## What makes up the software stack?